 - Worked with disengaged school pupils, young people with additional support needs and learning difficulties, recent school leavers and at risk young people

-Get inspired – come ACT OUT at one of our fun and free drama groups!
+Get inspired – come ACT OUT at one of our drama groups!

 Dementia Friendly Events